 But that’s not all: So-called Customised Process Features (CPFs) are also available for individual solutions.
 They allow company standards to be defined for similar geometries and therefore help to automate the programming process even more.
 Workflows are established, saved as technology macros and can then be applied again to similar machining tasks.
 The basis for this: Characteristic geometries are linked with freely definable sequences of various machining strategies, from 2.5D and 3D through to 5-axis milling and mill turning.

 Detection of geometries, creation of boundaries, leading curves and profiles, as well as grouping of surfaces and holes

 Automatic pocket recognition, even for pockets without bottoms

-Definition of simple holes as through holes or blind holes
+Generic holes as through holes or blind holes with all machining properties

 Transparent display of different features or machining sides

 Turbine Blade features

 Simple definition and use of turbine blade features for applying macros